-Asset Risk - high levels of less-liquid assets, but with broad geographic and sector diversification
+Asset Risk - high levels of less liquid assets, although broadly diversified by geography and sector

-At 75%, PSPIB's high asset risk ratio is broadly in line with peers.
-These assets are largely invested outside Canada and broadly diversified across several asset classes and sectors.
-Moody's definition of high risk assets are those assets that are not investment grade debt, which includes equity as well as other less-liquid investments such as infrastructure and real estate.
+PSPIB's high risk asset ratio of 80% as of 31 March 2022 is broadly in line with its peers.
+These assets are largely invested outside Canada and are broadly diversified across several asset classes and sectors.
+Moody's definition of high risk assets broadly comprises all investments other than investment-grade bonds and mortgage loans, including below-investment-grade and unrated bonds/loans, common and preferred stock equities, alternative investments such as private equity and hedge fund holdings, real estate assets, and other investments that are not classified on a pension manager's balance sheet.

-At March 2021, PSPIB's allocation to private equity and real assets stood at 50% of net investments in line with its long-term target weight of 50%.
-PSPIB's long-term investment horizon and liquidity profile, from expected positive net transfers, positions it well to execute this type of investment strategy.
+At 31 March 2022, PSPIB's allocation to private equity and real assets stood at 44% of net investments, which is in line with its longterm target weight of 50%.
+PSPIB's long-term investment horizon and liquidity profile from expected positive net transfers, positions it well to execute this type of investment strategy.
 PSPIB's investment risks are well managed, although this capability will need to continue to keep pace with asset growth and rising complexity as well as shifting economics in a post-pandemic economy.

-PSPIB's investment approach is designed to achieve a return greater than the Reference Portfolio over a period of 10 years with a lower or equal level of pension funding risk.
-In addition, PSPIB seeks to generate an additional return through active management within defined risk limits, for example by varying the allocation to a particular sector compared to the Policy Portfolio.
-In 2016, PSP changed its policy portfolio by reducing target allocations in public equity in favour of more private and real assets; adding a new asset class, Private Debt.
+PSPIB's investment approach is designed to achieve a return greater than the Reference Portfolio over a 10-year period with a lower or equal level of pension funding risk.
+In addition, PSPIB seeks to generate an additional return through active management within defined risk limits, for example, by varying the allocation to a particular sector compared to the Policy Portfolio.
+In 2016, PSPIB changed its policy portfolio by reducing target allocations in public equity in favour of more private and real assets; adding a new asset class, Private Debt.

-As at 31 March 2021, PSPIB's investment portfolio was comprised of 21% fixed income, 29% public equity, 50% private and real investments.
-As noted, in recent years, PSPIB's investment portfolio has shifted toward less-liquid Level 3 assets such as real estate, infrastructure and private equity (Exhibit 4).
-While these asset classes align to the pension manager's mandate to invest with a long-time horizon and offer attractive returns from a liquidity premium, they also add incremental liquidity and operational risks to the fund.
+As at 31 March 2022, PSPIB's investment portfolio was comprised of 20% fixed income1, 26% public equity, and 54% private equity and real investments.
+As noted, in recent years, PSPIB's investment portfolio has shifted toward less liquid Level 3 assets such as real estate, infrastructure and private equity (Exhibit 4).
+While these asset classes align to the pension manager's mandate to invest over a longer time horizon and offer attractive returns from a liquidity premium, they also add incremental liquidity and operational risks to the fund.
+Exhibit 4